Role of local authorities under the Act

 Applications for the recognition of customary interests

 - All applications for protected customary rights or customary marine title are to be lodged by 3 April 2017 – this will provide local authorities with certainty over the extent of claims.
-Current applications can be found here.
+Current applications can be found at current marine and coastal applications.

 - Local authorities will: